npms-io/npms-analyzer/docs/setup.md

 # Setup

 Bellow you will find a list of items that you must do to get the project working on your local machine.
+The production setup document is not present in the repository for security reasons.

 ## Config file